 Startup: Out front of the Ewing Senior and Community Center, 999 Lower Ferry Rd, Ewing (rain location – front lobby)

-This fourth garden tour of Ewing is being held to promote our mutual causes of beautification, sustainability, and youth development.
+This fifth garden tour of Ewing is being held to promote our mutual causes of beautification, sustainability, and youth development.
 It is our belief that showcasing some of Ewing’s noteworthy gardens is a great way to help us engage more people in beautifying our town.
 A beautiful town elicits pride among its residents and helps to build community.
 We believe that it can all begin with one garden at a time.

 The 2019 Through the Garden Gate Tour will be a self-guided ticketed event, featuring gardens throughout Ewing, with a couple of stand-out gardens from neighboring towns.
 The tour date is set for Saturday, June 22nd from 10 am – 5 pm and Sunday June 23rd.
 Some gardens will be open both days; others, only one or the other, so be sure to take note from the booklet.

 With our focus on gardening for wildlife, we are delighted to announce that this year, Bowman’s Hill Wildflower Preserve in New Hope, PA is very generously offering a free native plant for each attendee.
 Simply bring in the certificate from your tour booklet and you may choose a plant from their nursery worth up to $7.
 We hope that you will enjoy your new garden occupant and plant more for wildlife in the future!